flyingturtle543/vscode_jumptrace/README_en.md

 * **Bidirectional Assembly-Source Code Mapping**:
     * **From Assembly to Source Code**: When you select an assembly instruction in the debug view, the plugin will automatically jump to and highlight its corresponding line in the source code file.
     * **From Source Code to Assembly**: When you select a line of code in the source file, the plugin can display or navigate to its associated assembly instruction (if the debug information contains this mapping).
+* **Universal Encoding Support**: The plugin primarily reads debug information files using **UTF-8 encoding**.
+To provide stronger compatibility, the plugin will **automatically remove any null characters (`\u0000`)** that might be present in the file content before parsing.
+This helps in handling hidden character issues that may arise from certain tool outputs or improper encoding conversions (e.g., UTF-16 files being misread as UTF-8), ensuring regular expressions can match correctly.

 ## Example